The LLV decomposition of hyper-Kaehler cohomology: Nagai's conjecture and the Looijenga--Lunts--Verbitsky decomposition

 The rest of this section will be devoted to the proof of Theorem \ref{thm:criterion}.
-We divide the proof into three cases depending on the {\it Type} of the degeneration.
-Specifically, recall the Type of the degeneration is I, II and III, depending on the nilpotency index $\nu_2\in \{0,1,2\}$ of the second log monodromy.
-The Type I and III cases were already established by geometric methods in \cite{klsv18}.
-From our perspective, the Type I is trivial, as $N_{2k}$ is determined (see Section \ref{sect_periods}) via the LLV decomposition from $N_2(=0$ for Type I).
+We divide the proof into three cases depending on the Type of the degeneration.
+As mentioned, Nagai's conjecture for the Type I and III cases were already established in \cite{klsv18}.
+From our perspective, Type I is trivial as $N_{2k}$ is determined (see Section \ref{sect_periods}) via the LLV decomposition from $N_2(=0$ for Type I).
 The argument for Type III is similar to that in \cite{klsv18} (essentially the Verbitsky component $V_{(n)}$ is always present in the LLV decomposition).
 Finally, the Type II case requires a more delicate representation theoretic argument.